ImageMagick v6 Examples --

 PAUSE

-When using this filename in "imconvert", this can cause trouble.
+When using this filename in an Convert command line, this behaviour can cause trouble.
 Let us perform a simple conversion from any other format to JPEG.
 The most basic code would be:

 PAUSE